Xcode: 16.x series

 On June 10, 2024, at the Apple Worldwide Developers Conference, Xcode version 16 was announced; a beta version was released the same day.
 Xcode 16 introduced predictive code completion on Apple silicon Macs, along with the Swift Testing framework.

 Xcode 16 was publicly released on September 16, 2024.

 26.x series

 On June 9, 2025, at the Apple Worldwide Developers Conference, Xcode version 26 was announced; a beta version was released the same day.
 The version number change reflects a similar change done to unify version numbers across all of Apple's other platforms.
 Xcode 26 comes with automatic programming and chat query tools similar to GitHub Copilot, as well as AI-assisted actions accessible from anywhere in a codebase.
 These tools are powered using ChatGPT by default, but both local models and cloud models from other providers via API keys are supported.

 Xcode 26 was publicly released on September 15, 2025.

+27.x series

+On June 8, 2026, at the Apple Worldwide Developers Conference, Xcode version 27 was announced; a beta version was released the same day.

+Xcode 27 was publicly released on September 14, 2026.